liupangzi/liuchao.me/tech/wp-content/plugins/featured-image-from-url/readme.txt

 * It's the first and only version so far.

 == Upgrade Notice ==

+= 2.2.5 =
+* New feature: settings > featured image > original size.

+= 2.2.4 =
+* Bug fix: conflict with internal image sizes.

+= 2.2.3 =
+* Improvement: URL field is added to all Custom Post Types automatically now.

+= 2.2.2 =
+* Bug fix: support dialog (click here button).

+= 2.2.1 =
+* Improvement: supports URLs up to 2048 characters now.

+= 2.2.0 =
+* Improvement: hide inconvenient notices from other plugins/themes in FIFU settings.

+= 2.1.9 =
+* Improvement: new menu of settings.

+= 2.1.8 =
+* Bug fix: product category.

+= 2.1.7 =
+* Improvement: WP All Import usage example.

+= 2.1.6 =
+* Bug fixes: product category; clean meta data; style issues.

+= 2.1.5 =
+* Bug fix: parse error on menu.html; Style issue: Gutemberg + Meta Box; Improvement (Premium): integration with Product Variation + WooCommerce Rest API + Product Image Gallery.

+= 2.1.4 =
+* Improvement: now FIFU can generate/remove all the fake internal featured images in a few seconds, even if you have thousands of products/posts.

+= 2.1.3 =
+* Bug fixes: parse error, featured image not shown on WooCommerce column.

+= 2.1.2 =
+* Bug fix: parse error on util.php

+= 2.1.1 =
+* Deprecated: WooCommerce Theme Support feature.

+= 2.1.0 =
+* Bug fix: about button.

+= 2.0.9 =
+* Improvement: allows to show/hide the WooCommerce category image on category page, before the product grid.

+= 2.0.8 =
+* Bug fix: stop button for fake internal featured image process.

+= 2.0.7 =
+* Improvement: stop button for fake internal featured image process.

+= 2.0.6 =
+* Bug fix: fake internal featured image.

+= 2.0.5 =
+* Compatibility with WordPress 5.

+= 2.0.4 =
+* New Fake Internal Featured Image enabled by default.

+= 2.0.3 =
+* FIFU 2 released.

+= 2.0.2 =
+* Bug fix: priority feature.

+= 2.0.1 =
+* Bug fix: lazy load.

+= 2.0.0 =
+* Beta Version (NOT STABLE): a lot of changes were done to overcome some old known issues in FIFU 1, such as problems in image sizes or images that were not shown in some areas, including WooCommerce lightbox and categories.
+Fake Internal Featured Image and Default External Featured Image features have changed.
+And Default Width was created.

+= 1.9.13 =
+* Improvement: clean meta data feature.

+= 1.9.12 =
+* Improvement: 10 fields for Custom Post Types.

+= 1.9.11 =
+* About button: options report for support purposes.

+= 1.9.10 =
+* Shortcode (premium feature) introduced on FIFU settings.

+= 1.9.9 =
+* "Featured Image in Content" can be enabled/disabled for pages/posts individually now.

+= 1.9.8 =
+* Allows to disable auto set image Alt/Title.

+= 1.9.7 =
+* If jQuery is not found, get that from a CDN.

+= 1.9.6 =
+* Update warning.

+= 1.9.5 =
+* Back to the version 1.9.1.

+= 1.9.4 =
+* New: Bug fix.

+= 1.9.3 =
+* New: Bug fix.

+= 1.9.2 =
+* New: WooCommerce lightbox and zoom.

 = 1.9.1 =
 * Premium ad: WooCommerce product variable and Tumblr video support.